Georges034302/vim-fundamentals/exercises/exercise-5-cut-lines-to-end.md

-# Exercise 2 Solution – Cut by Line Numbers and Paste at End of File
+# Exercise 5 – Cut by Line Numbers and Paste at End of File

 ## Exercise Objective